LYYYYL/AddressValidator/README.md

 Stack overview:
 1. Python (Object-Oriented Programming) with design patterns and Test-Driven Development (TDD)
 2. FastAPI backend with NiceGUI frontend
-3. CI/CD pipeline using GitHub Actions for linting, testing, and building the Python package
+3. CI/CD pipeline using GitHub Actions for linting, testing, building the Python package, and auto-deploying to AWS EC2
 4. Containerization using Docker
 5. Cloud deployment on AWS EC2
 6. OneMap API integration for address validation